awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-cli.md

 ## Creating a Dataset<a name="ud-create-dataset-sdk"></a>

 A dataset contains the images, labels, and bounding box information that you use to train a model\.
-Alternatively, you can use an Amazon SageMaker Ground Truth manifest file to train a model\.
+Alternatively, you can use an SageMaker Ground Truth manifest file to train a model\.
 The Amazon Rekognition Custom Labels API doesn't create datasets, import images, or label images\.
-To do these tasks, you need to use the Amazon Rekognition Custom Labels console or provide your own Amazon SageMaker Ground Truth format manifest file\.
-An option for creating a manifest file is to create an Amazon SageMaker Ground Truth labeling job\.
-For more information, see [Amazon SageMaker Ground Truth](https://docs.aws.amazon.com/sagemaker/latest/dg/sms.html)\.
+To do these tasks, you need to use the Amazon Rekognition Custom Labels console or provide your own SageMaker Ground Truth format manifest file\.
+An option for creating a manifest file is to create an SageMaker Ground Truth labeling job\.
+For more information, see [SageMaker Ground Truth](https://docs.aws.amazon.com/sagemaker/latest/dg/sms.html)\.

 Dataset files are stored in an Amazon S3 bucket\.
 If you aren't using a dataset that was created in the Amazon Rekognition Custom Labels console, you need to add permissions to your bucket or buckets so that Amazon Rekognition Custom Labels can access the bucket contents\.
 For more information, see [Step 4: Set Up Amazon S3 Bucket Permissions for SDK Use](su-sdk-bucket-permssions.md)\.